Solar PV and batteries

 A fully exposed rooftop is ideal for solar.
 Where that’s not available, make sure the panels are installed in the sunniest location.

-There is a standard 10-year product warranty for solar panels in Australia, as well as a 25-year performance warranty.
-Be aware that some manufacturers may no longer be in business 1 or 2 decades down the track if and when you need to make a claim.
+There is a standard 10 year product warranty for solar panels in Australia, as well as a 25 year performance warranty.
+Be aware that some manufacturers may no longer be in business 1 or 2 decades down the track should you need to make a claim.

 Solar inverters are an essential component of a solar PV system.
 They convert the direct current (DC) output of solar panels into alternating current (AC) electricity for use in the home.